Tajnost/100daysOfPython/README.md

 - Ended this journey on

 ## Log Descending

+**Day 31: February 03, 2024**
+- **Project 31, FlashCards** - A simple flashcard app, for learning languages <3, with save options and stuff

 **Day 30 : February 02, 2024**
-- **Project30, Password Manager GUI**- Updated the password manager, to have a SEARCH option, and exception handling
+- **Project 30, Password Manager GUI**- Updated the password manager, to have a SEARCH option, and exception handling

 **Day 29 : February 01, 2024**
 - **Project 29, Password Manager GUI** - A password manager GUI build with tkinter